There are several reasons why we should try to intervene in sexual violence or call out inappropriate comments and behaviour:

 It could also mean asking a person being targeted if they are okay or need help.

-Direct intervention can be a risky tactic though.
+It's important to know that direct intervention can be a risky tactic.
 This is because a perpetrator’s actions could get worse or they could also turn on you or others.

-So, Hollaback! suggests you should first assess the situation and see if you can answer yes to all of the following questions:
+So, Right To Be suggests you should first assess the situation and see if you can answer yes to all of the following questions:

 - Is the person being targeted physically safe?